hadronized/blog/Getting_Into_Netwire.md

   - you eventually end up with [spaghetti code](http://en.wikipedia.org/wiki/Spaghetti_code)
   - debugging callbacks is a true nightmare as the codebase grows
-  - because of the first point, the code doesn’t compose – or in very minimal ways – and is barely impossible to test against
+  - because of the first point, the code doesn’t compose – or in very minimal ways – and is almost impossible to test against
   - you introduce side-effects that might introduce nasty bugs difficult to figure out
+  - debugging is like hitting your head on a tree log

 ![](http://phaazon.net/pub/spaghetti_code.jpg)